UK ‘condemns’ 22 new settlements in occupied West Bank

 Labour last year in its general election manifesto committed to “recognising a Palestinian state as a contribution to a renewed peace process which results in a two-state solution”.

-In Government, ministers have repeatedly committed to recognising a Palestinian state, but Mr Falconer has previously said the Government “will make a judgment about when the best moment is to try and make the fullest possible contribution” to a peace process.
+In Government, ministers have repeatedly committed to recognising a Palestinian state, but Mr Falconer has previously said they “will make a judgment about when the best moment is to try and make the fullest possible contribution” to a peace process.

 Mr Falconer wrote on X: “The Israeli government’s approval of 22 new settlements in the occupied West Bank is a deliberate obstacle to Palestinian statehood.